f5devcentral/bigip-automation/level-1/README.md

 ### Step 1.
 Go to Terrafrom directory

-Open VS Code terminal and change the working directory to `tf-level-1`
+Open the `VS Code` terminal and change the working directory to `tf-level-1`
 ```
 cd tf-level-1
 ```